iris-hep/iris-hep.github.io/pages/focus-areas/doma.md

   data management for users.
 Along with the analysis systems team within IRIS, DOMA is working on improved techniques for delivering events to users.
-Not only is the team researching new approaches for data delivery and implementing services but also working to integrate them together with into a cohereent analysis facility, Coffea-Casa, for users.
+Not only is the team researching new approaches for data delivery and implementing services but also working to integrate them together with into a coherent analysis facility, Coffea-Casa, for users.

   <p> <strong>Contact us</strong>: <a href="mailto:doma-team@iris-hep.org">doma-team@iris-hep.org</a> </p>